R-a-Moore/intro_aws/README.md

 ![Cloud Deployment - AMI](https://user-images.githubusercontent.com/47668244/185961595-dcefa971-415a-4f68-9892-510ea5d03ef5.png)

+For every time you build an instance machine, EC2 saves all of the data with EBS (elastic block store).
+This EBS is what can be used to store and create AMIs.

 ### Steps to Imaging

 instances --> select instance --> actions --> images and templates --> create image